Video 8 – Future Implications Utilities

 Watch the “Future Implications Utilities” video – the 8th of 11 videos that Ross Waugh created.

-Surely, the impending utility renewal peak has funding implications.
+Indeed, the impending utility renewal peak has funding implications.

 Ross foresees that fiscal constraints complemented by political leadership issues will beset infrastructure management in the next 30 years.